rick-liyue-huang/NextJS-Reddit-WebApp/README.md

 I config the firebase api in .env.local file, and use single file to create firebase app used in different components. the library 'react-firebase-hooks' can connect project with the firebase.

+using 'Function' in Firebase by installing `npm install -g firebase-tools`, `firebase init`, and then `firebase deploy --only functions`